-Verbal Ability is one of the difficult sections in the CAT exam and is often undermined by most of the CAT applicants.
-Few realize that it's important to do well in this section for a call from the prestigious IIMs and other reputed MBA colleges.
+Verbal Ability is one of the most difficult sections in CAT and is often undermined by most of the CAT applicants.
+Few realize that it's important to do well in this section for a call from prestigious IIMs and other reputed MBA colleges.
 In this article, you will learn about the key topics of VARC section and the preparation strategy for each one of them.

 CAT Verbal Ability: Syllabus